Analog Astronaut Training Center¶

 - Junior Space Camps

-- Scuba Diving Trainings certified by PADI
+- Technical Scuba Diving trainings - certified by PADI

 - Underwater EVA pre-familiarization - collaboration with International Institute for Astronautical Sciences and Survival Systems USA in Groton, CT, USA